Madek/madek_api-docs_source/source/resources/media-entries.md

 | JSON encoded as string  | no         |
 {: .table.table-striped}

 The value, JSON encoded string, filters those Media-Entries which satisfy the given filter conditions.
+Only that meta_data is searched, where the respective meta_keys belong to public vocabularies, where `enabled_for_public_view = TRUE`.

 The specification of the filter value is documented under [Filters in the Madek documentation].

-  [Filters in the Madek documentation]: https://madek.readthedocs.org/en/latest/filters/
+  [Filters in the Madek documentation]: https://madek.readthedocs.org/en/latest/architecture/resource_filters/

 #### `me_get_full_size`